 This budget kayak can handle minor chop should a breeze pick up, but I don’t think I’d take it in anything bigger than a mid-sized lake.

 But since you won’t find much in the way of storage options, there isn’t much temptation to attempt ambitious crossings.

 - Easy assembly thanks to the included pump

 - Fantastic stability when inflated properly

-- Durable for an inflatable but still more vulnerable than a hard-sided boat
+- Durable for an inflatable kayak but still more vulnerable than a hard shell kayak

 Touring kayaks are usually longer to maximize speed.
 But despite being one of the shortest ocean kayaks, the Perception Carolina 12.0 maintains a good top speed thanks to its narrow hull design.